Addiction Clinic Pompano Beach

 At some point even huge doses of narcotic pain medications can lead to hyperalgesia and simply be ineffective.
 Often these patients will be receiving very large doses of narcotic painkillers with marginal control of pain.
 These patients may or may not present with signs of addiction or opioid dependence.
 They are simply being treated with large doses of narcotic painkillers by their physicians and their opioid hyperalgesia is overlooked or not diagnosed.

-At Coastal Pan Medicine we believe it is vital that pain and addiction problems are addressed properly through an effective and affordable addiction treatment in Pompano Beach and surrounding counties.
+At our addiction clinic in Broward County, Coastal Pan Medicine, we believe it is vital that pain and addiction problems are addressed properly through an effective and affordable treatment options.

 The Drug Addiction Act of 2000 (DATA)